An optimal lower bound for the low density Fermi gas in three dimensions: Conjugation under the transformation

 Therefore, From Lemma \ref{lem: bound phi} together with \eqref{eq: N> lambda 1}, we find that

-The proof for $\mathbb{Q}_2 - \mathbb{Q}_{2;>}$ and for $\mathfrak{E}_{\mathbb{Q}_2}$ can be done in the same way, we omit the details. \end{proof} \begin{proposition}[Scattering equation cancellation] Let $\lambda\in [0,1]$.
+The proof for $\mathbb{Q}_2 - \mathbb{Q}_{2;>}$ can be done in the same way, we omit the details. \end{proof} \begin{proposition}[Scattering equation cancellation] Let $\lambda\in [0,1]$.
 Let $\psi$ be an approximate ground state as in Definition \eqref{def: approx gs}.
-Under the same assumptions of Theorem \ref{thm: optimal lw bd}, it holds
+Under the assumptions of Theorem \ref{thm: optimal lw bd}, it holds that

 for any $0< \delta <1$. \end{proposition} \begin{proof} The proof is the same as the one in \cite[Proposition 5.8]{Gia1}.
-We recall here the main steps, we write $\xi_\lambda:= T^\ast_{1;\lambda}R^\ast\psi$.
+We recall here the main steps.
+We write $\xi_\lambda:= T^\ast_{1;\lambda}R^\ast\psi$.
 Similarly as in \cite[Proposition 5.8]{Gia1}, taking $L$ large enough, we find